gaia-platform/GaiaPlatform/README.md

 ### Configure Clion

 The following steps assume that you have all the Gaia dependencies installed locally.
-If not, go to `GaiaPlatform/third_party/production` and follow the instructions from each and every `gdev.cfg`.
+If not, go to `third_party/production` and follow the instructions from each and every `gdev.cfg`.

 Note that Clion expects a `CMakeLists.txt` at the root of the project.
 We don't have it.
-Therefore you need to select `GaiaPlatform/production` as the root of the project.
+Therefore you need to select `production` as the root of the project.

 1. Open Clion
    - New CMake project from sources.
-   - Select the `GaiaPlatform/production` directory.
+   - Select the `production` directory.
 2. Build
    - Build ->  Build project.
 3. Run